 Just because you’re not in the same actual classroom, doesn’t mean you can’t connect with students in your virtual classroom.
 Connect with your peers through your classroom portal or an online chat.
 Organize an online study group or join one that’s already in progress.
 You could even start a Facebook group for your class or create an online discussion board.
 Everyone will benefit, both scholastically and socially.

 It’s just as important to build good relationships with your instructors.
 Don’t hesitate to reach out to them if you have questions about the material or need more clarification about a class policy.
 Ask your instructors for feedback on your work and what they see as your strengths and weaknesses.
 This will help you grow as a student and shows that your instructor that you’re serious about your schoolwork and your future career.
 Remember that your instructors are also professionals, so ask them about their experience in the industry and what they’ve learned over the course of their careers.

 It’s important to study, but it’s also important to rest.
 Be sure to incorporate regular study breaks into your schedule and use that time to reward yourself for hitting those daily goals you set.
 Read a book, take a walk, watch a little TV, and then get back to work.
 You’ll feel refreshed and more focused with a little break than if you just power through hour-upon-hour.
 You’re in it for the long haul, so plan accordingly.
 This is a marathon, not a sprint!

-At Porter and Chester Institute in Connecticut and Massachusetts, we want to help you succeed whether you learn in the classroom or in an online environment.
+At Porter and Chester Institute in Connecticut and Massachusetts, we want to help you succeed whether you learn on campus or in an online environment.
 We offer career training programs in Automotive, Computers, Cosmetology, Healthcare, and Trades.
 Fill out the form to learn more.